 Unlike workers in the hospitality industry, social hosts are not necessarily trained to recognize or gauge intoxication.
 Anyone, however, can ask a young person for proof of age.

 In South Carolina, you generally have three years to file a lawsuit for a personal injury, which includes injuries suffered in a wreck with a drunk driver.
 There are, however, some exceptions to this deadline:

 If you’re under 18 or legally insane at the time of the accident, the statute of limitations will “toll” or pause until you turn 18 or are no longer insane.
 You will then have one year to file a lawsuit against the at-fault driver and/or the establishment that served the driver alcohol.

 If the at-fault drunk driver leaves South Carolina or simply disappears for more than one continuous year, that time will not be counted as part of the three-year filing period.

 If you miss the filing deadline, it’s likely that your claim will be dismissed, and you’ll receive no compensation.
 An experienced attorney can be sure you comply with all deadlines and other requirements of the court.

 The Role of A South Carolina Dram Shop Liability Attorney

 Dram shop liability cases are complex.
 Filing claims against multiple defendants, negotiating with more than one insurance company, and possibly filing lawsuits against any or all of them are essentially impossible for the average person to do alone, especially when undergoing treatment for serious injuries.
-In South Carolina, such cases are further complicated by the fact that you may collect 100% of damages awarded by the court from a bar or restaurant found even one percent liable for your accident.
-To prove the required liability, your attorney will:
+To prove the required liability, an attorney can:

 - Organize and present your evidence convincingly